hanabi/hanabi.github.io/docs/level-17.md

 - First, see the section on the [5 Pull Finesse](#the-5-pull-prompt--the-5-pull-finesse).
 - As you would expect, it is also possible to perform a *5 Pull Double Finesse* in the exact same way that you can *5 Pull Finesse*.
-- The "pulled" card will always match the final blind-play.
+- The "pulled" card will always connect to the final blind-play.
 - For example in a 4-player game:
   - It is the first turn of the game and nothing is played on the stacks.
   - Donald's hand is as follows, from newest to oldest: `blue 4, blue 4, blue 5, red 3, blue 2`
   - Alice clues number 5 to Donald, touching the blue 5 on slot 3.
   - Bob blind-plays the red 1 (because he knows that it cannot be a *5 Stall*).
   - Cathy blind-plays the red 2 (because she knows that she needs to play into the *Double Finesse*).
-  - Donald knows that the *5 Pulled* card is the red 3 to match the red 1 and the red 2.
+  - Donald knows that the *5 Pulled* card is the red 3 (connecting to the red 1 and the red 2).
 - Previously, we said that *5 Pull Finesse* **must** be a *Forward Finesse*.
 However, *5 Pulled* players **do** have to respect that a *5 Pull Finesse* can be a *5 Pull Double Finesse* with the second blind-play as a *Reverse Finesse*.
 (Specifically, we refer to this as a *Finesse* with a *Reverse Finesse* component.)
 - More examples of a *5 Pull Double Finesse* can be found [here](examples/5-pull-double-finesse.md).